+Designer Wealth Management

+Buy to Let

-Working with you Getting to know you We will want to learn more about you, your circumstances, and your overall financial position.
+Getting to know you

+We will want to learn more about you, your circumstances, and your overall financial position.
 We'll also want to hear your thoughts on which type of mortgage you believe is right for you, before we talk you through the pros and cons of each option.

-What we must tell you When you first speak to us, we have to tell you what our charges are and how they are paid.
+What we must tell you

+When you first speak to us, we have to tell you what our charges are and how they are paid.
 We also have to say if there are any limits to the range of mortgages we can recommend for you.

-Researching the options Using our expert knowledge and database of several thousand mortgages, we will find the ones that are most suitable for your needs.
-Recommending the right solution Once we have identified the options available, we'll meet with you again or discuss our recommendations over the phone.
+Researching the options

+Using our expert knowledge and database of several thousand mortgages, we will find the ones that are most suitable for your needs.

+Recommending the right solution

+Once we have identified the options available, we'll meet with you again or discuss our recommendations over the phone.
 We'll also write to you so you can review what we have suggested, and why.

 Assuming you're happy with our recommendation, we'll work with you to complete the application forms and liaise on your behalf with solicitors, valuers and surveyors.
 We can also talk you through the vital areas of financially protecting your new property and we'll stay in touch throughout the process - and into the future.

-Consumer Next steps We hope this guide has given you a broad insight into what's involved in the property purchase process.
-There are many types of mortgages available, numerous additional things to think about and costs to bear in mind.
-If you'd like more information, or would like help planning your first - or next - property purchase, please get in touch.
+Buy to Let Next steps We hope this guide has given you a broad insight into what's involved in the Buy to Let process.
+If you'd like more information,or would like help planning your first - or next - property purchase, please get in touch.

-Designer Wealth Management T 0116 2717 367 F 0116 2717 262 info@dwm.uk.com www.dwm.uk.com YOUR HOME OR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR ANY OTHER DEBT SECURED ON IT Some buy to let mortgages are not regulated by the Financial Conduct Authority
+Designer Wealth Management T 0116 2717 367 F 0116 2717 262 info@dwm.uk.com www.dwm.uk.com YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE Some buy to let mortgages are not regulated by the Financial Conduct Authority